yangsc2222/yangsc2222.github.io/README.md

 # PUBLICATION & TALK
 <hr color="cccccc">
 ## ACADEMIC RESEARCH
+* Shu-chao YANG and Yan-jin CHEN, **Approaches to the Study of Fallacies**, forthcoming.

 * Dan WAN and Shu-chao YANG, **A Study on the Biological Evolutionary Analogy of the Model of Scientific Development**,  *Studies in Dialectices of Nature*, 2011(5), pp.30-35.

 ## TALKS